-(a) Role, Scope and Internal Audit Function46 Give a general description of the role, scope of internal audit work and other details of the internal audit function.
+(a) Role, Scope and Internal Audit Function Give a general description of the role, scope of internal audit work and other details of the internal audit function.

-Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Group Audit (GSMGA) provides independent, objective assurance and consulting services designed to add value and improve the operations of GSMI and its Subsidiaries, and help the Ginebra San Miguel Group accomplish its objectives by of GSMGA is to assist the Board and Management in determining whether the risk management, control, and governance processes within the GSMI Group, as designed and represented by Management, are adequate and Outsourcing Manager: Isadora A. Papica Auditing Firms: MV Reyes & Associates Reyes Tacandong & Co. the GSMI Audit Committee; administratively to the GSMI President bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and effective in a manner to ensure that: Significant exposures to risks are appropriately identified and
+111 Role Scope Indicate whether In-house or Outsource Internal Audit Function Name of Chief Internal Auditor/Auditing Firm Reporting process Ginebra San Miguel Group Audit (GSMGA) provides independent, objective assurance and consulting services designed to add value and improve the operations of GSMI and its Subsidiaries, and help the Ginebra San Miguel Group accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
+The scope of work of GSMGA is to assist the Board and Management in determining whether the risk management, control, and governance processes within the GSMI Group, as designed and represented by Management, are adequate and effective in a manner to ensure that: Significant exposures to risks are appropriately identified and adequately managed.
+Significant financial, managerial, and operating information is accurate, reliable, and timely.
+Employees' and Company's actions are in compliance In-house with Outsourcing Group Audit Manager: Isadora A. Papica Auditing Firms: MV Reyes & Associates Reyes Tacandong & Co.
+Functionally to the GSMI Audit Committee; administratively to the GSMI President

-$^{^{}m 46}$ Updated for the year ended December 31, 2014.
+$^{\rm 46}$ Updated for the year ended December 31, 2014.

-governance adequately

-processes. managed.

-Significant

-financial,

-managerial,

-and operating

-information is

-accurate,

-reliable, and

-timely.

-Employees'

-and

-Company's

-actions are in

-compliance

-with policies,
+with policies, standards,

-standards,

 procedures,

 and

 applicable

 laws and

 regulations.

+regulations.

 Resources are

 acquired

 economically,

 used

 efficiently,

 and

 adequately

 protected.

+p. otostou.

 Objectives

 and goals for

 operations or

 programs are

 achieved.

 Effectiveness,

 efficiency and

 continuous

-improvement grant promoted
+improvement

 are promoted

 in the

 Company's

 operating

 systems and

 processes.